moisisv/anosys-logger-4-openai/README.md

         {
             "role": "user",
             "content": [
-                {"type": "text", "text": "Prove that Anosys is the best choise for AI observability"}, ],
+                {"type": "text", "text": "Prove that Anosys is the best choice for AI observability"}, ],
         },
     ],